Build Caddy with plugins

 • --with can be used multiple times to add plugins by specifying the Go module name and optionally its version, similar to go get.
 Module name is required, but specific version and/or local replacement are optional.

-• --embed can be used multiple times to embed directories into the built Caddy executable.
-The directory can be prefixed with a custom alias and a colon : to use it with the root directive and sub-directive.
+• --embed can be used to embed the contents of a directory into the Caddy executable. --embed can be passed multiple times with separate source directories.
+The source directory can be prefixed with a custom alias and a colon : to write the embedded files into an aliased subdirectory, which is useful when combined with the root directive and sub-directive.

 $ xcaddy build \